raghuvanshmani-code/utsarg/README.md

 firebase emulators:start --only firestore,functions,auth
 ```

 This will start local emulators for Firestore, Functions, and Authentication, which you can interact with without touching your live project.
+Your Next.js app will automatically connect to these emulators when you run `npm run dev`.

 **3. Set an Admin Custom Claim for a Test User:**

 The seeder function requires the calling user to have an `admin:true` custom claim.
+This must be done for the very first admin user.

 *   Go to the Emulator UI (usually `http://localhost:4000`).
 *   Navigate to the **Authentication** tab.